 Untouchable Girls – The Movie

-The film also won the Audience Award for Documentary at the Melbourne International Film Festival, the Audience Award for Best Feature Film at the Gothenburg Film Festival, the Audience Award for Documentary at the Portland International Film Festival and won Best Feature Film (under 1 million dollar budget) as well as Best Original Music at the Qantas New Zealand Film and TV Awards 2009.
-Now screening in the United States!
+The film also won the Audience Award at the Melbourne International Film Festival, the Gothenburg Film Festival, the Portland International Film Festival and won Best Feature Film (under 1 million dollar budget) as well as Best Original Music at the Qantas New Zealand Film and TV Awards 2009.
+After a successful international festival run, the film has sold to Australia, Canada, United States, Netherlands and Japan.

 Download the Untouchable Girls Press Pack – this includes full synopsis, director’s and producer’s statements, key bios, full credits plus a rather tasty recipe for scones.